 plot areas.
 Markers are stored in the data file and can be displayed

 during data analysis.
+To enter the Options

-mode standard colors, the single plot area is dark blue, with pale blue grid lines and white
+mode, the single plot area is dark blue, with pale blue grid lines and white

 lettering.
 Data points are in yellow.
 The data bar shows only